mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 **Enable Employer Portal**: Select to enable employer/supervisor portal.

 **Enable Activation Code Redemption**: This option will require an activation code for new portal users to create a portal account.
 Select to enable activation code redemption, which will allow users to generate a code for each chart needing to activate a portal account.
 To generate an activation code for a chart, the portal user must have a relationship to the applicable portal Provider Organization.
+See separate guide [Portal Activation Code Experience](portal-activation-code-employee-experience.md).

 * This relationship can be set manually using the Contacts patient portlet (Relationships section) on the Patient Summary chart tab.
 * It can also be automated by enabling the NMC, Portal, Default Portal system setting.
 In the <em>Value</em> field of the system setting enter the Pat ID of the portal, which can be found at the end of the portal URL address.
 Once the default portal system setting is configured with the appropriate Pat ID, clinic users will generate an activation code and this step will automatically link the applicable provider organization to the patient chart.